-All courses are marked with standard letter grades.
-In the event of an "Incomplete" for an on campus course, the student may repeat the course or submit the necessary assignments.
+All courses are marked with a standard letter grade and/or percentage.
+In the event of an "Incomplete" for an on campus course, the student may repeat the course or submit the necessary assignment(s).
 A "No Pass" mark is assigned when the student does not complete the course requirements or requests a withdrawal from the course.
-When distance education course assignments are not completed within the three-week period, the student may request an extension from the Records and Distant Education Coordinator.
-However, before the extension is granted, financial aid requirements will have to be considered.
+When distance education course assignments are not completed within the three-week period, the student may request an extension from the Student Records and Distant Education Coordinator.
+However, before the extension is granted, financial aid requirements, if necessary, will have to be considered.
 In the event there is a dispute over a mark/grade given by an instructor, the student can report this dispute to the Director of Academic Programs who will review and determine the final mark/grade.